vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ![Azure storage account connection string](/assets/2026-01-06/azure-storage-account-connection-string.png)

-## Create the Event Hub data source
+## Demo introduction

 Now, we've finished all the setup on the Azure side.
 So it's time to start working on Peakboard side.
 We create two separate projects:
 1. A Hub Flow that acts as an event publisher.
+This Hub Flow subscribes to OPC UA nodes for two light barriers.
+When either of the light barriers update their counters, the Hub Flow sends the updated value to the Azure Event Hub.
 1. A Peakboard app that acts as an event consumer.
+This Peakboard app subscribes to the light barrier events of the Azure Event Hub.
+The Peakboard app shows the counter values on screen, and updates them whenever the Event Hub sends a new event.

+## Event Hub data source

 For both projects, the first step is the same: set up the Event Hub data source.